kushalpatil07/go-for-react-native/reactApp/ReadMe.md

 Also make sure to set android/local.properties

-General discription of directory structure. andorid/app/src/main/java/com/reactapp/ -> java class where we create a package and include our go package(as a c library) andorid/app/src/main/cpp/ -> interface to call c function from java android/app/build.gradle -> add CMakeLists for cpp folder
+General description of directory structure. andorid/app/src/main/java/com/reactapp/ -> java class where we create a package and include our go package(as a c library) andorid/app/src/main/cpp/ -> interface to call c function from java android/app/build.gradle -> add CMakeLists for cpp folder